Warship Wednesday Sept. 30, 2015: The Deseret Battlewagon

 Commissioned 31 August 1911, her early career was a series of training and goodwill cruises.
 Then the gloves came off.

 This led to the battle for and subsequent occupation of Veracruz where Utah and her sistership Florida landed two provisional battalions consisting of 502 Marines and 669 bluejackets (many of whose white uniforms were dyed brown with coffee grounds) to fight their way to the Veracruz Naval Academy.
 Utah‘s 384 sailors gave hard service, pushing street by street and tackling the Mexican barricades.
-In the fighting, the fleet suffered ~100 casualties while the Mexicans took nearly five times that number.
+The fleet suffered ~100 casualties in the fighting while the Mexicans took nearly five times that number.

 As the crisis abated, Utah sailed away two months later for the first of her many refits.